cch1/drcfg/README.md

 * zDisconnect - suspend online operations
 * zProcessUpdate - process an inbound update from the cluster

-#### roomkey.zref.Versionedupdate
+#### roomkey.zref.VersionedUpdate
 * compareVersionAndSet - similar to `compareAndSet` but requiring a version match in the store to effect an update.

-#### roomkey.zref.VersionedUpdate
-* compareVersionAndSet - Set to provided new-value only when current-version is latest

 ####  roomkey.zref.VersionedDeref
 * vDeref - Return referenced value and version